Sajalol/Django_restaurant_proj1/README.md

 # Deployment

-This project was deployed using Heroku
+This project is deployed using Heroku for the Django.

-* Steps for deployment:
-    - Create a new Heroku App
+1. Create a new Heroku app.
-    - Create database in heroku, using postgres
+2. Install the required Heroku add-ons, such as the PostgreSQL or another database.
+3. Set the environment variables for the deployment, such as the `SECRET_KEY`, `DATABASE_URL`,`CLOUDINARY_URL` and any other necessary variables.
+4. Update the `ALLOWED_HOSTS` setting in your Django project to include the Heroku app's domain.
+5. Commit your changes and push the project to your GitHub repository.
+6. Connect your Heroku app to your GitHub repository and enable automatic deploys.
+7. Deploy your app by triggering a manual deploy or pushing new changes to your GitHub repository.

+## Additional Deployment Notes

+- Make sure to set the environment variables for the backend deployment, such as the `SECRET_KEY`, `DATABASE_URL`, and any other necessary variables.
-    - Link the heroku app to the repository
+- Remember to run `collectstatic` for the Django app to serve static files in production.

-    - Add the needed info in config vars
-    - Click Deploy
+## My deployed heroku link:

 - <a href="https://django-restaurant-1.herokuapp.com/" target="_blank">Heroku Link</a>

 <br>